Before and After (film): Box office

 Before and After was not successful financially, grossing only $8.8 million in the United States and Canada and $15 million worldwide against a production budget of $35 million.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 35% based on reviews from 20 critics.
+On Rotten Tomatoes, the film holds an approval rating of 35% based on reviews from 20 critics, with an average rating of 4.9/10.
 Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F.

 Roger Ebert of the Chicago Sun-Times said, "Before and After is a long, slow slog through a story about a family crisis that is largely the fault of the family itself — especially the hot-tempered but loving father, who makes a series of crucial mistakes.
 It's one of those movies where you want to call out helpful advice to the screen, which would save the characters a lot of trouble."